Appellate Division Reinstates Area Variance

 The Appellate Division held that the administrative record established that the ZBA did consider the five statutory factors, including whether the alleged difficulty was self-created, noting that whether the alleged difficulty was self-created does not necessarily preclude the granting of an area variance.
 [Town Law § 267-b(3)(b)].

-Finally, the Appellate Division also chided the trial court for substituting its judgment for that of the ZBA, nothing that it was error to do so “even if such a contrary determination is itself supported by the record.”
+Finally, the Appellate Division also chided the trial court for substituting its judgment for that of the ZBA, noting that it was error to do so “even if such a contrary determination is itself supported by the record.”
 Gasparino, 2021 N.Y.
 App.
 Div.
 LEXIS 6346 at *3.

 With the dismissal of the neighbor’s petition, the area variance was reinstated.

 If you would like to schedule a consultation to discuss zoning or land use matters, please contact Peter J. Weishaar, Esq. at email@example.com or 585.512.3542.
 Mr. Weishaar’s municipal practice includes the ongoing representation of planning and zoning boards, as well as the representation of municipalities as special counsel in litigation matters.
 He has also served as counsel to applicants and neighbors concerned about projects before planning and zoning boards.

 This publication is intended as an information source for clients, prospective clients, and colleagues and constitutes attorney advertising.
 The content should not be considered legal advice and readers should not act upon information in this publication without individualized professional counsel.